 Civil Defence services are delivered through the Civil Defence Officer (CDO) of the relevant Local Authority for that area.
 The CDO is a full time employee of the local authority and is responsible for the day-to-day management of Civil Defence matters under the overall direction of the relevant Chief Executive.
 Volunteers join Civil Defence through the local authority for their area and, in time, having undergone training and gained experience at local level may progress and qualify as Instructors.

 Civil Defence Volunteer Instructors from all over the country come to Civil Defence Headquarters in Roscrea to be trained in a wide variety of programmes.
 When trained, Instructors return to their respective local authority areas and pass on the benefit of their knowledge and experience to the Volunteers based there.
-The Civil Defence College, which is part of the Civil Defence Branch, is recognised as a training institution by regulatory bodies such as the Pre-Hospital Emergency Care Council (PHECC) and by Quality and Qualifications Ireland (QQI).
+The Civil Defence College, is recognised as a training institution by regulatory bodies such as the Pre-Hospital Emergency Care Council (PHECC) and by Quality and Qualifications Ireland (QQI).
 The Civil Defence Branch Headquarters, with a staff complement of 26, serves as a National Control Centre for the organisation and forms a crucial hub for the Civil Defence national communications network.

-In the day to day management of Civil Defence training and operations at local authority level the CDO is assisted by a key team of Instructors, qualified in a range of disciplines, and who do so on a voluntary basis.
-Apart from the payment of expenses for travel and subsistence, in certain circumstances, Civil Defence members make themselves available for training, exercises or operations on a voluntary basis.
+In the day to day management of Civil Defence training and operations at local authority level the CDO is assisted by a key team of Instructors, qualified in a range of disciplines, Civil Defence members make themselves available for training, exercises or operations on a voluntary basis.